kimble4/CrossMgr/HPVMgr/helptxt/MainScreen.md

 Key|Action
 :--|:-----
-Ctrl-Z|Undo the last edit.
-Multiple undos will keep undoing the last changes.
-Ctrl-Y|Redo the last undo.
-Multiple redos will keep redoing the last undos.
 Function Key 1..10|Jumps to the screen with the same number as the function key.
+Ctrl-A|Add a new rider to the database
+Ctrl-D|Delete a rider from the database Ctrl-H|Context-specific help
+Ctrl-S|Save the in-memory database
+Ctrl-Q|Quit HPVMgr

 # Edit Ctrl Keys

 The following Ctrl keys work in all edit fields.
-You can also cut-and-paste from external sources to/from SprintTimer.
+You can also cut-and-paste from external sources to/from HPVMgr.

 Key|Action
 :--|:-----